ECastilloUAT/Mental-Health-Website/readme3.txt

 -Two new website links to MH_Content.html and MH_Info.HTML -A user-friendly website within these link
--A new element called "id" which allows for users to quickly access a section -In css added the <li> element in the left-column to make it easier to read -Also added text within each HTML, making the website more self explanitory
+-A new element called "id" which allows for users to quickly access a section -In CSS added the <li> element in the left-column to make it easier to read -Also added text within each HTML, making the website more self explanatory

 This following week I plan on finishing up my project by adding the necessary information in each HTML.